Pseudounipolar neuron: In most sensory ganglia of cranial nerves

 Pseudounipolar neurons in cranial nerve sensory ganglia synapse in the main sensory trigeminal nucleus, spinal trigeminal nucleus or solitary nucleus.

 While the vestibulocochlear nerve has two ganglia associated with it (spiral ganglion and vestibular ganglion), both contain bipolar neurons, not pseudounipolar.

 In the mesencephalic nucleus

 The mesencephalic nucleus is made up of pseudounipolar neurons which migrated into the brainstem during embryological development.
 It is the only location in the central nervous system where the cell bodies of pseudounipolar neurons are found.

 Function

+A neuron that has one extension that branches off the cell body which splits into two opposite branches, and has no true dendrites.

 All pseudounipolar neurons are sensory neurons.
 The ones found in the dorsal root ganglia, and majority of those in cranial nerve sensory ganglia carry information about touch, vibration, proprioception, pain and temperature.

 Pseudounipolar neurons in the geniculate ganglion, inferior ganglion of the glossopharyngeal nerve and inferior ganglion of the vagus nerve also carry information about taste from taste buds.

 Some of the pseudounipolar neurons in the inferior ganglion of the glossopharyngeal nerve carry information from the carotid body and carotid sinus.

 The pseudounipolar neurons in the mesencephalic nucleus carry proprioceptive information from the muscle of mastication.